 About the Salta Group

-In the beginning of the 20th century, Ramon y Cajal was founding one of the most influential dogmas of neurobiology by stating that “Once the development was ended ….. everything may die and nothing will be regenerated”.
-A very exciting and scientifically useful rollercoaster with dogmas getting overturned again and again unfolded over the past 25 years.
-And the debate is still ongoing..
-In the lab of Neurogenesis and Neurodegeneration, we employ transcriptomics and other molecular and imaging approaches to map the cellular and molecular complexity of the adult hippocampal neurogenic niche and dissect the biological pathways and the protein-coding and non-coding determinants that are deregulated in Alzheimer’s disease.
+In the beginning of the 20th century, Ramon y Cajal was founding one of the most influential dogmas of neurobiology by stating that “Once the development has ended ….. everything may die and nothing will be regenerated”.
+A very exciting and scientifically useful rollercoaster with dogmas getting overturned again and again unfolded over the past 30 years.

 Cajal would conclude his 1913 doctrine by saying that “It is for the science of the future to change, if possible, this harsh decree”.
 The ultimate goal of our research is to understand how adult hippocampal neurogenesis can contribute to the brain’s resilience to Alzheimer’s disease and whether harnessing neurogenesis can increase the ‘fitness’ of the hippocampal niche and improve memory in Alzheimer’s.